-In this example, the CNAME, example.com is associated with each A record of the proxy servers.
+In the example below, the CNAME example.com is associated with each A record of the proxy servers.
 Note that they are the same A records as above.

 $ dig example.com QUESTION SECTION: ;example.com.
 IN A ;; ANSWER SECTION: example.com.
 299 IN A 18.104.22.168 example.com.
 299 IN A 22.214.171.124 example.com.
 299 IN A 126.96.36.199 example.com.
 299 IN A 188.8.131.52 example.com.
 299 IN A 184.108.40.206

-CNAME Flattening also works when only DNS is active, if the record is "grey cloud" (Cloudflare proxy disabled for the record in Cloudflare DNS Settings).
+CNAME Flattening also works when only DNS is active, even when the record is "grey clouded" (Cloudflare proxy disabled for the record in Cloudflare DNS Settings).

 Flattening non-root records